DanielJohnston/techtest-honeycomb/README.md

      * #discount_list
      * #total

 The add_delivery and add_discount methods are reminiscent of the builder pattern for adding features to an object.
+Calculating and returning currency values in a financially correct way isn't strictly within spec, so has been left for the present.

 ### Discounts